-- For any additional information you would like to include about the department and/or this application in general - We suggest a simple "thank you for reviewing our application, we appreciate your efforts on behalf of the fire service."
+For any additional information you would like to include about the department and/or this application in general

+We suggest a simple "thank you for reviewing our application, we appreciate your efforts on behalf of the fire service."
 At this point, reviewers have already made their decision and unless you have something very important that could not fit in the other sections, you should have answered all their questions in the prior sections.

-Now go back to the Request Detail Section under the Hiring of Firefighters Activity and click on "Add a Position" This opens a window to add the costs to your request.
+At the end of the request details section of the Hiring of Firefighters Activity and click on "Add a Position" This opens a window to add the costs to your request.